temitopeakin1/temitopeakin1/README.md

 I am Temitope Akinmegha alias <b>T'megha, The Software Craftsman</b> The curious geek who craves for Knowledge, makes most of his time Building, Studying, and passionately seeks Knowledge wherever and however it is concealed.

 I'm a Passionate FullStack Software Engineer with a focus on Frontend Software Engineering( Web & Mobile ),  I build aesthetic and functional apps using JavaScript, Angular, React, Node.js, Nestjs and Nextjs as well as Mobile Apps with expertise in Flutter.
-I also have Expertise in Modelling and Simulation, using MATLAB and 'R' software even though it's been a long while I used them.
-All thanks to my Masters Programme.
+I also have Expertise in Modelling and Simulation, using MATLAB and 'R' software.
+All thanks to my expertise in Systems engineeering.

 It gives me so much excitement to affect people's life positively by building quality and Scalable products.